AutoTrader-MM/road-to-quant/README.md

   3 Optimization

-  - [ ] Optimization Methods in Asset Management coursera course by Columbia
+  - [ ] Optimization Methods in Asset Management, Coursera course by Columbia

   4 Stochastic process and calculus